DavidRieman/WheelMUD/docs/GettingStarted.md

 ## Optional Tools
 * [TortoiseGIT](https://code.google.com/p/tortoisegit) can help a lot, if you are not interested in being a git command-line guru.
 * [GitHub for Windows](https://windows.github.com).
-* SQLite is used for the base player documents (including player names and such).
-[DB Browser (SQLite)](https://sqlitebrowser.org/) can be handy tool to browse this data.
 * [RavenDB](http://ravendb.net) is used for most world/character data.
 * NuGet can be used to manage dependency versions as found in src/packages.
 (We do commit those packages to ensure they will be present even if their on-line presences are down, as has occurred sometimes in the past.)